 Since 1999, the CMC has been honoring those that have made significant contributions to the U.S. Hispanic advertising and marketing industry.
 Expanding on this program, the CMC has established the CMC Hall of Fame, which recognizes a select group of visionaries, leaders and luminaries who have made significant contributions to the development and advancement of the Hispanic advertising and marketing field.

-The CMC Hall of Fame inductees will represent the growth and achievements of the Hispanic advertising and marketing industry.
+The CMC Hall of Fame members represent the growth and achievements of the Hispanic advertising and marketing industry.
 In celebrating their accomplishments, we seek to encourage future industry leaders to pursue new feats of excellence.

 To view the photos of the ceremony click here to view Facebook album.

-All Past Winners of the Caballero & the AHAA Lifetime Achievement Award are now in the Hall of Fame.
-Past recipients of the Caballero and the AHAA Lifetime Achievement Award include:
+All Past Winners of the Caballero & the CMC Lifetime Achievement Award are now in the Hall of Fame.
+Past recipients of the Caballero and the CMC Lifetime Achievement Award include:

 Thanks to the generous sponsorship of State Farm.